 So why do some studies show it can, while others that it can’t?
 Perhaps a few reasons:

-- Only rats and dogs have been tested for changes in GABA levels – not humans.
+- Only rats and dogs were tested for changes in GABA levels in most of the earlier studies – not humans.

-- Not all research studies have used the same GABA compounds
+- Not all research studies used the same GABA compounds.

-- Studies have used different methods of administration (oral and injection)
+- Studies used different methods of administration (oral and injection).

-It might also be that even if the blood-brain barrier is resistant to ingested GABA, it can be made more permeable.
+Could it be that even if the blood-brain barrier is resistant to ingested GABA, it can be made more permeable?